Rave 92: Release and legacyRave 92 was released by Cookie Jar Records on 16 November 1992; it was the label's fifth rave compilation and fifth charting release overall, as well as the last of 1992.

 It was a commercial success, reaching number 3 on the UK Compilation Chart on the week ending 29 November, and stayed on the chart for 11 weeks.
 It remains the best-selling compilation that Cookie Jar Records released.
 The artwork for the album was provided by design agency Offbeat Design.Rave 92 has gone on to be credited by several producers as marking the point they became interested in electronic music; in a 2012 interview with Resident Advisor, "genre-spanning" UK production duo Dusky credited the album as an influence; Nick Harriman of the duo said "it's a really commercial compilation but that was how I initially got into dance music.
 I used to get my pocket money and go up to Our Price once a month and buy tapes."
 Speaking of The Orb's songs "Assassin" and "Blue Room," he said "they have this crazy psychedelic percussion that's so textural.
 I used to really like the psychedelic stuff a lot more, I used to go to these raves at the Drome called Mindscapes and they used to play a lot of stuff in a similar vein to The Orb."
 Todd L. Burns of Resident Advisor, unfamiliar with the compilation, said it "seems like a pretty mass market type of thing."
 Nick told another publication: "One of my earliest memories of electronic music is when I was eight.
 At the time, I had a tape called Rave 92, it had loads of big commercial dance tracks from the time but also included The Orb's 'Blue Room', which had a massive effect on me.
 It really drew me in and inspired me to learn more about electronic music."

 Other artists who cited Rave 92 as marking a shift in their taste in music include drum and bass producer Kit, citing it alongside the Prodigy's Experience, Rebuild Music founder and UK hardcore producer DJ Thumpa, Viper Recordings artist Insideinfo, Correspondent artist Man Power, promoter and disc jockey Jonna, who was introduced to the Prodigy by the album, and electronic producer Phaeleh, who said that Rave 92 and Nirvana's Nevermind were "the first two albums [he] genuinely got excited by."

-in 2007, Kat Stevens of Freaky Trigger said that Rave 92 is her "favourite compilation ever", having grew up on a cassette copy of the album, and from 2007 to 2009 she wrote a long review of the album for the website where she reviewed each track as an individual article.
+in 2007, Kat Stevens of Freaky Trigger said that Rave 92 is her "favourite compilation ever", having grown up on a cassette copy of the album, and from 2007 to 2009 she wrote a long review of the album for the website where she reviewed each track as an individual article.
 She said "this album has played such an important part in my life, and is as good a representation of my post-adolescent personality as any: loud, silly, obnoxious, embarrassing and talking too quickly, but every so often getting all wide-eyed and marvelling at how awesome the world is like a big old hippy."
 Drowned in Sound reviewer Andy Thomas cited Rave 92 as a comparison point for Stanton Warriors' 2001 mix album The Stanton Sessions, which he described as containing "some heady Rave 92 kickbacks."